Remember

 the history, Troy was destroyed many times and rebuilt.
 Until now

-archeologists have founded 9 level of Troy leveled from I to IX.
+archeologists have founded 9 level of Troy numbered from I to IX.

 Perhaps many other levels are still hidden in it.
 Troy is one of the